Literature Girl

 I own an eReader.
 It has been almost a year exactly since I purchased it, and I remain very happy with my decision to do so.
 Having spent more time using it, I may say that the portability has proven wonderful time and time again, and it has remained very comfortable to use.
 The battery life has remained so long that I have never once been bothered by it, and I have actually discovered, over time, that I find myself reading much more on my eReader than I ever did whilst reading from physical books.

 I often hear protestations from others that amount largely to the idea of 'I enjoy the tactile experience of reading a physical book', and people often expect me to agree with them on this.
 They claim to enjoy the feeling of the turn of a page, the smell of a dated paperback, and so on.
 To begin with, I would have said I felt this way also — at least, to an extent.
-Nonetheless, I find myself reading more voraciously whilst using an eReader than I ever did whilst I read solely physical books (which I do still do read on occasion), and have found it to have increased productivity in this sense, if anything.
+Nonetheless, I find myself reading more voraciously whilst using an eReader than I ever did whilst I read solely physical books (which I do still read on occasion), and have found it to have increased productivity in this sense, if anything.
 The reading experience is also generally much more comfortable: I do not have to hold down flat a paperback that insists on shutting when drawn back from; I do not have to worry about dog-earing the page of a novel; I do not have to worry about the effects of potentially irreversible marginalia.
 I do not have to worry about tarnishing books, and instead focus wholly on the writing itself.

 One may be quick to argue that this fear of tarnishing a book may be mitigated simply if only less value were placed, in the reader's mind, on the book's appearance.
 They may say this, and yet, why then do we so often desire books with covers we deem appealing?
 Special editions?
 Why do we refuse to deign to annotate certain books?